 Quick-Fixes for Mental Struggles

-It is possible to overcome serious mental health problems like anxiety or depression.
+It is possible to overcome serious mental health problems like anxiety, unbearable stress, or depression.
 However, meaningful self-growth requires a great deal of time, energy, patience, and –– often –– medical consultation or even prescription medications.
 The bottom line is that there are no quick-fixes for mental anguish.
-A self-help book isn’t likely to help you get over the death of a loved one or defeat fear of commitment.
+A self-help book isn’t likely to help you get over the death of a loved one or defeat the fear of commitment.
 You can evolve and grow to become a better person, but don’t let passing trends or fads distract you from making real progress.